 When we started with our eldest, I had made a list of all the things that I wanted in the school.
 Since we cannot find all the qualities in one school, I also made a list of things that I would drop from the list if circumstances arose.
 This list making habit has helped me make an informed decision.

 Get this guide in a printable PDF format at the end of the post.

-In the past 9 years, I have school shopped for three children.
+In the past 16 years of being a mom, I have school shopped for three children.
 Sometimes, depending on your child’s personality or your living conditions, your priorities may change.

 When I chose a school for my first child, I wanted something closer home; we wanted a Montessori environment and a little inclusive play group type of school as my child was not even 3 years old.